 You have a few ways to get to a given application...

 The Admissions Dashboard shows you all admissions-related activity, including updates to applications.
 Filter the dashboard to show applications from your leads.
 Then find the application you'd like to work on and click its name to go to its page.

 The Applications Summary lets you jump right into any application.
 Use the filter and click the applicant's name to go to the application.

 3. Admissions > Applications > Fields

 The Fields report also links you to applications.
-As with the Summary, just click the lead's name to jump to his application.
+As with the Summary, just click the applicant's name to get to her application.